 Favorite quote ” Shoot for the moon.
 Even if you miss you’ll land among the stars.”
 Les Brown

 RFL Spark Program Director: Rachel Hadley

-Rachel Hadley is a natural born leader.
+Rachel Hadley is a natural-born leader.
 Growing up she was always the ‘ring-leader’ of her friend groups, took to student government roles in school and has been the driving force of her own small business for more than ten years.
 After graduating from the University of Colorado at Boulder, she entered the marketing and advertising industry where she catapulted to strategic project leader – orchestrating projects, facilitating workshops, and bringing brands to life.
 With a deep value for personal and professional development, she quickly learned leadership was her true passion and life’s work.
 After graduating from the RFL Academy is 2015, she became an educator for a national organization that focuses on leadership workshops for girls, Girls Leadership.
 This ignited her passion for supporting youth which brought her to RFL to propose launching a youth program under their umbrella.
 A year later the RLF Spark is in full-swing with exponential growth opportunities.

 Long ago, Rachel began as a traffic coordinator at a graphic design shop in Boulder, CO where she quickly learned the ropes.
-She catapulted to account executive and creative project manager in a couple other Front Range firms, but quickly decided working for behemoth high-tech and financial organizations was for the birds.
+She catapulted to account executive and creative project manager in a couple of other Front Range firms but quickly decided working for behemoth high-tech and financial organizations was for the birds.
 After a solo journey around the world, she is back at it, but working with small, entrepreneurial organizations that are attempting to make a difference in some way, shape or form.
 Her passion for helping the “small fish” fulfill their professional dreams fuels her fire for creative thinking, group facilitation, and relationship building.

 Other Community Involvements:

 - Volunteer mountain bike coach for the Aspen High School